tiktokunwrapped/tiktokunwrapped.github.io/index.md

 Check out the code for these associated tools at [our github](https://github.com/tiktokunwrapped/).
 It's all open source!

-Have any ideas for data visualizations or summarization tools?
+Have any ideas for data visualizations or summarization tools based on the data we retrieve?
 We've explored approaches with data visualization and machine learning.
-Check out some of this existing work [here](https://ochan1.github.io/info247-sp22-tiktok-unwrapped/dist/)
+Check out some of this existing work [here](https://ochan1.github.io/info247-sp22-tiktok-unwrapped/website/)